Nyssa0/symfonytest/README.md

 ## 🛠 Setup 🛠

 First of all, make sure to have php 8, composer and symfony.
 Then, install the dependencies.
+⚠️ I had some issues with GitHub so the project is on this link https://github.com/Nyssa0/symfonytest/ ⚠️

 ## 🛠 Languages 🛠